swarmpit/swarmpit/README.md

 [This stack](docker-compose.yml) is a composition of Swarmpit and CouchDB.
 Feel free to edit the stackfile to change a port on which will be Swarmpit published and we're strongly recommending you to specify `db-data` volume driver to shared-volume driver of your choice.
 Alternatively, you can link db service to the specific node by using [constraint](https://docs.docker.com/compose/compose-file/#placement).

+Swarmpit has default port `888`.
+You can sign into Swarmpit app with default admin account - username: `admin`, password: `admin`.

 ## Development

 Swarmpit is written purely in Clojure and utilizes React on front-end.
 CouchDB is just used to store data, that cannot be stored directly in Docker API.